How Cognitor Works: Six Specialist Lenses, Five Independent Verdicts, One Auditable Process

 3. Friday morning

-PRIME synthesis complete → dossier + executive summary + weekly podcast published.
-Pro: immediate access.
-Free: executive summary Saturday (+24h).
-Free: full dossier the following Friday (+7 days); weekly podcast Free +24h (current product cadence).
+PRIME synthesis complete → weekly dossier + executive summary + weekly podcast published.
+Pro subscribers: immediate access.
+Free subscribers: executive summary +24h (Saturday); full dossier +7 days (following Friday); weekly podcast +24h.

 5. Friday (after weekly anchor)

-4. Six Panel Analyses (HELIOS through PSYCHE) for the edition’s focused set
+4. Six Panel Analyses — HELIOS through PSYCHE, each covering the edition's focused ETF set through their domain lens

-You can trace every conclusion back to the specialist analysis that informed it.
+Every conclusion in the dossier traces back to the specialist analysis that informed it.
+Nothing is anonymous consensus.
+Everything is attributable.

-• Every week, without exception.
-The Panel, SENIOR and PRIME layers run on the same schedule — your dossier is ready every Friday morning.
+• Every week without exception.
+Panel, SENIOR, and PRIME run on the same fixed schedule — the dossier is ready every Friday morning.
+The cadence is by design: weekly frequency is frequent enough to track regime shifts, slow enough to avoid reactive noise.